Ares-Developers/Ares-docs/new/triggerevents.rst

 non-persistent incidental event, it will have to be the last event satisfied to fire the trigger and execute the actions.

+See :doc:`Editor Support </new/editorsupport>` on how to use the new Trigger Events from map editors.

 .. index:: Trigger Events; Electromagnetic Pulse